RuralNative/Handsy-FSL-Tutorial-Application/docs/ARCHITECTURE_DOCUMENTATION.md

 **UserRepository**: Encapsulates access to User data, leveraging the UserDao for retrieving, saving, and updating user information.
 **AlphabetLessonRepository**: Encapsulates access to AlphabetLesson data through the AlphabetLessonDao for retrieving, saving, and updating lesson information.
 **PhrasesLessonRepository**: Encapsulates access to PhrasesLesson data through the PhrasesLessonDao for retrieving, saving, and updating lesson information.

+### User Interface Layer

+The application adheres to the modern standards as stated in the Android Developers documentations in building its User Interface Layer.
+It uses several community-supported libraries to achieve this and maintain high quality and performance of the application which this application aims to meet while being highly accessible for a variety of users.

+Information necessary to understand the UI Layer of this application is discussed in the following sub-sections.

+### UI Toolkit

+#### Design Language

+#### Navigation

 ## Design Patterns